janko/janko.io/_posts/2015-07-22-finder-objects.md

 ---

 In Ruby applications it is considered good practice to encapsulate your ActiveRecord querying logic.
+To achieve this, it's natural to use ActiveRecord scopes.

 So, instead of this:

 ```rb
 # app/models/quiz.rb